denniskuijs/openremote/docs/implementation_ebs_data_volume.md

 ```

 #### 2.1.2.
 Provision Host Script
 In the `provision host` script, I modified the order of the variables passed from the `workflow` to the script.
-In Bash, you can reference each variable based on the order in which they are passed.
+In bash, you can reference each variable based on the order in which they are passed.

 ```
 AWS_ACCOUNT_NAME=${1,,}